mn-mde-edfi/MDE-EdFi-Documentation/sandbox_cert/sandbox_cert_e_mccc.md

 ### Description

 Ed-Fi Description: This educational entity represents the organization of subject matter and related learning experiences provided for the instruction of students on a regular or systematic basis.
 The MCCC collection in Ed-Fi will use Course for collection of District, College and State Courses.
-For more information on the course resource, see the [Course Records for MCCC](../reference/descriptors_resources.md#course-records-for-mccc) section of the Descriptors and Resources document.
+For more information on the course resource, see the [Course Records for MCCC](../reference/mccc_data_reporting.md) documentation.
 MCCC data is collected by "course work types" that include _scheduled_, _independent study_ and _direct pay PSEO_.
 The certification will verify that the MCCC data for each of the course work types is loaded correctly.

 **Important Note on College Course Codes:** To ensure uniqueness, the College Course Code must include a district's LocalEducationAgencyId followed by a hyphen with no spaces, then followed by the College's Course Identifier for that course.
 For example, a college course code submitted by Saint Paul Public School District would be submitted as ```10625000-ENG1000```.